mrjkey/programming_vault/Notes on Happiness.md

-"We are fully justified by our being alone"
+"We are fully justified by our being alone" maybe rephrase to something like "Our existence is justification enough."

-"Meaning and purpose come into this world with human consciousness, and all connected chains running back into it" "Every living, conscious being is the highest and ultimate purpose in itself" "We have to give life its own meaning, and stop searching for it outside of us"
+"Meaning and purpose come into this world with human consciousness, and all connected chains running back into it"

+"Every living, conscious being is the highest and ultimate purpose in itself"

+"We have to give life its own meaning, and stop searching for it outside of ourselves"

 # Slide 7